eightyseven76/simpleshulkers/README.md

 ## ✨ Core Features:

-* **Wooden Shulker Boxes**: Adds three new, distinct types of shulker boxes: Oak, Spruce, and Birch.
+* **Wooden Shulker Boxes**: Adds three new, distinct types of shulker boxes: Oak, Spruce, Birch, Acacia, and Jungle..
 * **Early-Game Crafting**: Obtainable with readily available Overworld resources like logs and vanilla chests.
 * **Portable Storage**: Each wooden shulker box offers a practical 9 inventory slots.
 * **Vanilla-Friendly Mechanics**: Designed to integrate seamlessly, feeling like a natural part of Minecraft.